leobitz/ITSC-class-scheduler/README.md

 $ ./ga.py -i 500 -p 40 -c 0.8 -m 0.1

 - -h -> Prints help
-- -i -> specifies number of iterations, defualt is 100
+- -i -> specifies number of iterations, default is 100
-- -p -> specifies size of population, defualt is 20
+- -p -> specifies size of population, default is 20
-- -m -> mutation rate,  from 0 to 1, range, defualt is 0.1
+- -m -> mutation rate,  from 0 to 1, range, default is 0.1
-- -c -> child ratio new population, from 1 to 0 range, defualt is 0.9
+- -c -> child ratio new population, from 1 to 0 range, default is 0.9
-- -g -> mating pool random parent candidates, defualt is 4
+- -g -> mating pool random parent candidates, default is 4

 ## progress and future plan